Camelthorn is a brand new camp situated on the southeast edge of Hwange National Park

 Perhaps surprisingly, given its remote feel, Camelthorn is situated just next to the Bulawayo–Victoria Falls railway line, which acts as the boundary between Hwange National Park and the adjacent communal lands – and which explains the subtle railway theme to the camp's main area.
 Black-and-white historical photographs of Zimbabwean locomotives adorn the bar, along with a few old maps and some fantastic shots of the local elephant population.

-As for the railway itself, there is precious little rolling stock moving up or down to disturb the stillness nowadays, but it will come into its own for Camelthorn’s Elephant Express.
-A purpose-built rail-carriage designed to transfer guests from Hwange Town to Ngamo Station, not far from camp.
-It was having the finishing touches applied when we last visited in May 2014.
+As for the railway itself, there is precious little rolling stock moving up or down to disturb the stillness nowadays, but it comes into its own for Camelthorn's Elephant Express.
+A purpose-built rail-carriage designed to transfer guests from Hwange Town to Ngamo Siding, not far from camp.
+It was having the finishing touches applied when we last visited Bulawayo in May 2014 but is now up and running.
 The carriage has been built to a very high standard and we particularly liked the elephant-head handrails.
 From Ngamo guests will be picked up by vehicle for a final short drive to Camelthorn.
-There are even plans to transfer guests all the way from Victoria Falls to Camelthorn via the Express, which would be a fantastically novel way of arriving on safari.
+There are even plans to transfer guests all the way from Victoria Falls to Camelthorn via the Express in future, which would be a fantastically novel way of arriving on safari.

 Back at camp, sandy pathways meander through the dense woodland to Camelthorn's eight Forest Villas, each in a secluded setting and well separated from the next by thick vegetation.
 The villas are constructed of concrete with high, corrugated iron roofs, which may not sound very attractive, but they are actually quite charming; we'd recommend that you take a look at the adjacent slideshow to gain a fuller picture.